magreiner/MMLP/README.md

 Further changes and developments after July 2019 were performed independently from the Heidelberg University and the DKFZ.

 ## Platform Data Storage Structure
-Please do not change anything by hand here to avoid issues.
 All data objects are stored using UUIDs to avoid conflicts with similar objects.

 * */data* is per default created and mounted to stores the data of the platform.